angadsinghsandhu/Notes/Books/Programming PyTorch for Deep Learning - Ian Pointer/Chapter 2 - Image Clasification with Pytorch/ReadMe.md

 One thing to be aware of when using the `CrossEntropyLoss` function is that it incorporates the `softmax()` function as part of its operation.
 This means that the `forward()` method of the network would need to be updated accordingly.

-Optimizing a neural network involves finding the lowest point on the `loss curve`, where the loss is ==minimized==.
+Optimizing a neural network involves finding the lowest point on the `loss curve`, where the loss is *minimized*.
 This can be done by altering the values of the weights and checking against the gradient of the curve to determine how good a move is being made.

 The size of these moves is known as the `learning rate` and is often a key parameter that needs to be adjusted to get the network learning properly and efficiently.
-A good learning rate can be determined through experimentation, with a starting value of around ==0.001== often being a good choice.
-Large learning rates can cause the network to bounce all over the place during training, ==preventing it from converging on a good set of weights==.
+A good learning rate can be determined through experimentation, with a starting value of around *0.001* often being a good choice.
+Large learning rates can cause the network to bounce all over the place during training, *preventing it from converging on a good set of weights*.

 ![Loss vs Paramerter Graph](https://miro.medium.com/v2/resize:fit:700/1*shYI61ej9RuuqBVHgspDZg.png)

 One issue to be aware of when optimizing a neural network is the danger of getting trapped in local minima, where the network appears to have found the shallowest part of the loss curve but actually shallower areas exist elsewhere.
-To avoid this problem, `stochastic gradient descent (SGD)` can be used, where ==random gradients are sampled during a batch==.
+To avoid this problem, `stochastic gradient descent (SGD)` can be used, where *random gradients are sampled during a batch*.

 ![Loss vs 2 Paramerters Graph](https://www.xpertup.com/wp-content/uploads/2018/05/1-1.gif)

 PyTorch comes with several built-in optimizers, including `SGD`, `AdaGrad`, `RMSProp`, and `Adam`.
-The Adam optimizer is often preferred for deep learning tasks because it uses a ==learning rate per parameter and adapts that learning rate depending on how training is progressing==.
+The Adam optimizer is often preferred for deep learning tasks because it uses a *learning rate per parameter and adapts that learning rate depending on how training is progressing*.

 Creating an Adam-based optimizer in PyTorch is simple.
 The `optim.Adam()` method is called and passed the weights of the network that it will be updating, along with the desired learning rate.
 Here is an example of how to create an Adam-based optimizer for the `SimpleNet` network with a learning rate of 0.001: